Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Cold-based glaciers are unable to move by basal sliding as the basal temperature is below the pressure melting point.
 Instead, they move through **internal deformation**.

-> Ice at 0°C deforms 100 times faster than at -20°C. Thus, the movement within cold-based glaciers is limited by there being a lack of lubricant, and
+> Ice at 0°C deforms 100 times faster than at -20°C. Thus, the movement within cold-based glaciers is limited by there being a lack of lubricant, and the cold temperatures inhibiting internal deformation to a very slow rate.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Based%20Glaciers.png)